bcarun/madrascoder/tutorials/001-pragmatic-cucumber/02-diff-ways-of-creating-feature-files.md

 ### Pattern 3: List DataTable

-In the below stated Feature file, inputs or list of numbers is represented in a Grid called DataTable.
+In the below stated Feature file, inputs or list of numbers to calculate the **sum** are represented in a Grid separated using pipe symbol, this grid is called as DataTable in Cucumber.

 **Feature File**